Sore Throat: I parked my station wagon here in '89 and can't remember where I left it.

 - The original Max Payne gave us Alfred Woden, who supplied Max with useful data throughout the game, before revealing himself as the head of the counter-conspiracy to Project Valhalla and giving him the name of the Final Boss in the endgame.

-- Family Guy has also had one, with the shadowed Mysterious Informant obviously being Kermit The Frog.
+- Family Guy has also had one, with the shadowed informant obviously being Kermit The Frog.
 In another episode where they had become a reality TV family and Meg was kicked out of the family for being boring, Peter and Lois met her in this fashion, complete with offering her a cigarette.